mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

-Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (XX%) of the NewRx messages included a diagnosis.
-Add a brief summary of how data changed across quarters.
+Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (28.99%) of the NewRx messages included a diagnosis.
+The rate of NewRx messages with a diagnosis included fluctuated from 26.53% in Q1 to 31.16% in Q4 showing an increasing rate of using the diagnosis element.

 ### Measure 5: E-Prescribing Oral Liquid Units